Armit River: Armit River Recreation Site

 Armit River Recreation Site (52.8302°N 101.6777°W) is a Saskatchewan provincial recreation site on the banks of the Armit River in the RM of Hudson Bay No. 394.
 It is right on the border with Manitoba and accessed from Saskatchewan's Highway 3.
 It has a small campground, hiking trails, and access to the river for fishing.
 Brook trout are a commonly found fish in the river.

+Fish species

+Armit River (and its tributaries) have a naturalised population of brook trout.
+In addition, the Saskatchewan Ministry of Natural Resources stocks the river with brown trout and more brook trout.